percona/pmm-doc/docs/details/commands/pmm-agent.md

 As you can see above behavior for --paths-base was the same, but paths for all exporters were overwritten by --paths-exporter_base flag.

 **Summary:**
-Flag --paths-base will set path for all exporters and tools, but each one can be overrided by specific flag (like --paths-mongodb_exporter, --paths-pt-mysql-summary etc).
+Flag `--paths-base` will set path for all exporters and tools, but each one could be overridden by specific flag (like `--paths-mongodb_exporter`, `--paths-pt-mysql-summary` and etc).

 ## LOGGING